pglen/pydbase/README.md

 a backlink field.
 This field is calulated based upon the previous record's hash and the previous record's frozen date.
 This assures that identical data will have a different hash, so data cannot be anticipated based upon its hash alone.
-The hash is done with 256 bits, assumed to be very secure.
+The hash is done with 256 bits, and assumed to be very secure.

 To drive it: